programminghistorian/ph-submissions/lessons/text-mining-with-extracted-features.md

 The HathiTrust holds nearly 15 million digitized volumes from libraries around the world.
 In addition to their individual value, these works in aggregate are extremely valuable for historians.
 Spanning centuries and genres, a scholar can make inferences about cultural, linguistic, historic, and structural trends in the published word.
 To simplify access to this collection, the HathiTrust Research Center (HTRC) has released the Extracted Features dataset (Capitanu et al. 2015).

-In this lesson, I introduce a library, the HTRC Feature Reader, for working with the Extracted Features dataset using the Python programming language.
+In this lesson, we introduce a library, the HTRC Feature Reader, for working with the Extracted Features dataset using the Python programming language.
 The HTRC Feature Reader is structured to support work using popular data science libraries, particularly Pandas.
 In teaching analysis of HathiTrust materials through the HTRC Feature Reader, this tutorial teaches skills that will benefit general data analysis in Python.

 Today, you'll learn: